PittUnkauf/flask-webshop/README.md

 # Shopping Cart
-A simple E-commerce website using Flask.
+A simple E-commerce website using the Web-Framework Flask and the CSS-Framework Bulma.

 ## Dependencies ##
 1. Python3